AvinashAddepalli2005/FACE-RECOGNIZER/README.md

-It seems I can't open the file directly in the canvas.
-However, I can provide the content here, and you can let me know if you'd like any edits or adjustments:

----

 # Real-Time Face Detection using OpenCV

 This project demonstrates real-time face detection using a webcam feed with OpenCV's Haar Cascade classifier.